National Women and Girls HIV/AIDS Awareness Day Fact Sheet

 Why is National Women and Girls HIV/AIDS Awareness Day important?

-HIV and AIDS are still widespread public health issues, and women remain vulnerable to infection — especially African-American and Hispanic women.2 In fact, any woman who has sex can get HIV, regardless of race, ethnicity, age, or sexual orientation.
-Today, nearly 1 million people in the U.S. are diagnosed with HIV,1 and nearly 1 in 4 of them are women.1
+HIV and AIDS are still widespread public health issues, and women continue to remain vulnerable to infection — especially African-American and Hispanic women.2 In fact, any woman who has sex can get HIV, regardless of race, ethnicity, age, or sexual orientation.

 - Get an HIV test, which is free and confidential.
 To find a location, visit gettested.cdc.gov.